What computers are available in the Library?

 Lower level: The main computer lab is located in the Reserve Room of the Library.
 The Student Technology Fee has funded Windows PCs and iMacs that are equipped with the same software available in the other campus labs, including Microsoft Office (Word, Excel, etc.), SPSS, and more.
 (Full list of software — scroll to bottom.)
 Printers and scanners are available in the lab.

-Upper level: 16 additional computers are equipped with Microsoft Office.
-These computers are located on the "upper deck" toward the back of the Library (up the ramp or small set of stairs).
+Upper level: 32 additional computers are equipped with Microsoft Office.
+These computers are located near the glass wall by the Reference Desk and on the "upper deck" toward the back of the Library (up the ramp or small set of stairs).
 Printers and scanners are available upstairs.

 Computer lab assistants are available to provide help during most open hours.
 During peak times, the Reserve Room Lab has extended hours (see schedule).